mgunyho/tere/README.md

 In addition, in the default search mode, "gap search" is enabled.
 This means that the search query matches any folder or file name that contains the searched characters, even if there are other characters between them.
 For example, searching for `dt` would match both `DeskTop` and `DocumenTs`.
 This behavior can be changed with the `--gap-search-anywhere` and `--no-gap-search` options, or with the keyboard shortcut <kbd>Ctrl</kbd>+<kbd>f</kbd> while `tere` is running.
 See the output of the `--help` option for further details.

+### Mouse navigation

+Although `tere` is mainly keyboard-focused, it is also possible to navigate using the mouse.
+To maximize compatibility, mouse support is off by default, and has to be enabled with the option `--mouse=on`.
+With the mouse enabled, you can change to a folder by clicking on it, and move to the parent folder by right-clicking.

 ### CLI options

 You can adjust the behavior of `tere` by passing the following CLI options to it: